ajitgoel/Notes/InterviewQuestions/Java/SpringIO-Tutorial-Rest.md

 - Merely using `GET`, `POST`, etc. isn’t REST.
 - Having all the CRUD operations laid out isn’t REST.

-In fact, what we have built so far is better described as **RPC** (**Remote Procedure Call**).
-That’s because there is no way to know how to interact with this service.
+In fact, ==what we have built so far is better described as **RPC** (**Remote Procedure Call**).
+That’s because there is no way to know how to interact with this service==.
 If you published this today, you’d also have to write a document or host a developer’s portal somewhere with all the details.

 This statement of Roy Fielding’s may further lend a clue to the difference between **REST** and **RPC**: